leweex95/imggenhub/README.md

 ImgGenHub is a personal image generation hub that connects to web-based image generation services, currently featuring a fully automated Kaggle-based pipeline with plans for multi-platform support.

+In the future, Google Colab and paid Vast.ai GPU support will also be implemented.

 ---

 ## Features